Acciaio84/AuraQuick/README.md

   - and the function we need to call when the callback to apex will be returned successfully

   The second function is an aura function with component, event, helper standard parameters and contains also the results of the callback to apex in the retValue parameter.
 You can use retValue to to all the logic we need in the aura-side (usually set a component attribute with the result of the apex call).
-  If the logic is completed you can turn off the spinner by setting SQ_showSpinner to false.
+  If the logic is completed you can turn off the spinner by setting AQ_showSpinner to false.

     HELPER ___________________________________________
     callMyApexMethod : function(cmp, event, helper) { // FIRST METHOD